awsdocs/aws-opsworks-user-guide/doc_source/gettingstarted-windows-iis-layer.md

 ## Add an Instance to the Layer and Start It<a name="w4ab1c11c39c15c21c21b7"></a>

 You can try the recipe out by adding an instance to the layer and starting the instance\.
-AWS OpsWorks Stacks will automatically install the cookbooks and run `install.rb` during setup, as soon as the instance finishes booting\.
+AWS OpsWorks Stacks automatically installs the cookbooks and runs `install.rb` during setup, as soon as the instance finishes booting\.

 **To add an instance to a layer and start it**